OctopusDeploy/docs/docs/packaging-applications/package-repositories/index.md

 :::hint
 **Only NuGet and Docker feeds are supported**
 The only external repository type supported are NuGet and Docker.
-If you wish to use an external repository, you must use NuGet packages or .
+If you wish to use an external repository, you must use NuGet packages or [Docker registries as feeds](/docs/deploying-applications/docker-containers/registries/index.md).
 :::

 :::warning